 ... ...

-EWM Inbound : Staging Bay & Goods Movement Bin Determination
+SAP EWM Goods Movement Bin Determination for Inbound Delivery

 Below is the staging area determined in our inbound delivery: